How Long Does It Take to Play 18 Holes of Golf?

 Obstacles in a course include roughs, trees, bushes, penalty areas, or any other obstacle that makes the game harder.

-Moreover, 18-hole golf courses are usually considered more difficult to complete; so, If you're looking for a challenging course, then you might consider playing an 18-hole golf course instead of a 9-hole course.
+Moreover, 18-hole golf courses are usually considered more difficult to complete; so, If you’re looking for a challenging course, you might consider playing an 18-hole golf course instead of a 9-hole course.
 While the latter is generally easier to play, the former provides a greater (probably more enjoyable) challenge.

-Examples of golf courses that are considered hardest to complete include the Carnoustie Golf Links (Scotland), Whistling Straits (Winsconsin, U.S.A), Bethpage Black (New York, U.S.A), Palm Course, Saujana Golf Club (Kuala Lumpur, Malaysia), among others.
+Examples of golf courses that are considered hardest to complete include the Carnoustie Golf Links (Scotland), Whistling Straits (Wisconsin, U.S.A), Bethpage Black (New York, U.S.A), Palm Course, Saujana Golf Club (Kuala Lumpur, Malaysia), among others.

 Distances Between Greens and Tees